joergen7/devilfish-flotilla/rampstart.rst

 ..
 HINT::
    If the HUD hasn't come on automatically, turn up the ICP HUD symbology intensity knob.

+UFC
+  - on the latitude line in the DED press ICP enter
+  - on the longitude line in the DED press ICP enter

 IFF
   - set IFF MASTER knob to STBY